rland93/mlsuio/content/posts/target-id-pt2.md

 First, we import the objects into the scene.
 I use a collection of shape and letter objects (14 shapes and 36 letters/numbers).
 The script scans for `.obj` files in a directory and imports them automatically, iterating over all letters/shapes present.
 That way, we generate data with every combination of shapes and letters.

 While we do need every letter represented in the dataset, we only use the shapes as classes (our model doesn't need ~500 classes!).
-Most classification tasks benefit from having many examples of each class, and with no variation in the number of examples between classes.
+Most classification tasks benefit from having many examples of each class, and little variation in the number of examples between classes.
 So we

 ---